cveto/EMWaves/README.md

 # EMWaves

-## Simple Electromagnetic Wave Simulator
+## Simple Electromagnetic Wave Simulator - animated

 This is a one-file-only HTML/Javascript(pure)/CSS simulator of light.
 It is capable of simulating some simple wave propeties and calculate basic parameters.